Meet YOLO26: next-gen vision AI.

 For support, visit the Axelera Community.

-The Voyager SDK supports export of YOLOv8 and YOLO11 models.
+The Voyager SDK supports export of YOLOv8, YOLO11, and YOLO26 models.
+See Supported Tasks for per-model task availability.

 Yes.
 Any model trained using Ultralytics Train Mode can be exported to the Axelera format, provided it uses supported layers and operations.